datajerk/apple3rtr/README.txt

 -rs232 null_modem -bitb <target> where <target> is a filename (for printer output, e.g. printer.txt) or a socket description (socket.host:port) for TCP- based bidirectional null-modem access, e.g. socket.127.0.0.1:2023.

+NOTE:  If MESS crashes while starting with -rs232 null_modem -bitb socket...,
+       then wait 30 seconds and try again.

 As with physical null-modem serial-to-serial communications it is necessary to match the baud (300, 600, 1200, 2400, 4800, 9600) and protocol (8-N-1 only